Professorship for Systems Biotechnology

 The methodical focus of the department is the development of meaningful mathematical models that not only aid in describing cell behaviour, but also indicate strategies to specifically influence cell behaviour.
 This requires powerfull models with a high prediction-potential.
 To construct and validate these models, experimental data of different cellular scales (metabolism, gene expression and signal transduction) are merged with process data.
 The experimental research of this department is conducted in a S1-Laboratory that is well equipped with tools for molecular and microbial experimental methods, as well as a variety of analysis possibilities.
 In the neighbouring room, there are working spots for the students.

-Students who are interested at performing a thesis at the professorship, can find information on the page Projects for students.
+Students who are interested at performing a thesis at the professorship, can find information on the page Research.